 Why do people take choline?

 Getting very low levels of choline can cause liver damage.
 But most people get enough choline in their diets.
 People who get nutrition by IV (because of other diseases) are at risk for developing a liver problem called fatty liver.
 Although the scientific evidence is scanty, choline supplementation is used for liver disease, neurological diseases including depression, bodybuilding, and as a supplement in infant formula.

 The Institute of Medicine says that adult women need 425 mg of choline a day in their diets for good health, and more if they're pregnant (450 mg) or breastfeeding (550 mg.)
 Adult men need 550 mg a day.
 As a supplement, there's no standard dose for choline.
 Ask your health care provider for advice.

 Can you get choline naturally from foods?

-Choline is in many foods.
-They include meat, liver, fish, eggs, beans, nuts, peas, spinach, and others.
+Choline is found in many foods, including meat, liver, fish, eggs, beans, nuts, peas, spinach, and others.
 Vegans may have a higher risk of low choline levels.